ossf/tac/process/templates/WG_NAME_graduation_stage.md

 ## Working Group graduation application

-### List of regular members
+### List of regular contributors
-The WG must have at least 5 members from at least 3 different organizations attending regularly as recorded in meeting minutes.
+The WG must have at least 5 contributors from at least 3 different organizations attending regularly as recorded in meeting minutes.

   * "name, affiliation, GitHub ID"